DIY Stove Jack for Tents (10" or 16") Wood Stove Kit

 - Kit Total Weight: 4.36 oz [Standard] | more [XL]

 - Kit May Include: Pre-cut Velcro strips, commercial grade basting tape, pre-sewn stove jack and ripstop polyester rain cover

 Note: Sewn in the USA.
+Color may be different.
 Standard size not intended to be used with stove pipes over 5" and near the fire box.
 Be sure to trim access material away from your particular stove pipe (there should be a small gap).